-- Your symptoms last longer than a week. - Your symptoms start to get better, but then get worse again. - Your symptoms are very severe.
-You should get immediate treatment if: - -You have severe pain and tenderness in the area around your nose and eyes. - -You have signs of a skin infection-such as a hot, red rash that spreads quickly. - -You have a fever over 102° F.
+- Your symptoms last more than 10 days. - Your symptoms start to get better, but then get worse again. - Your symptoms are very severe.
+You should get immediate treatment if: - You have severe pain and tenderness in the area around your nose and eyes. - You have signs of a skin infection-such as a hot, red rash that spreads quickly. - You have a fever over 102° F.